 Seattle, Washington - 98106, 98116, 98126, 98136, 98108, 98118, 98178, 98104, 98144, 98134, 98102, 98112, 98122, 98109, 98119, 98199, 98103, 98133, 98107, 98117, 98177, 98105, 98115, 98125

 The heartbeat of Seattle, Washington is the mecca of technology, sports, music, and inventiveness.
 The area that Seattle is located has been inhabited for at least 4,000 years.
 The city is home to a lot of firsts or bests, including the world's first gas station in 1907 to being the most literate city in the country.
-Full of history and pioneering the future, Seattle is a fascinating place to be.
-Even though Seattle was not officially founded until 1851, it has been ever growing.
+The 520 bridge that connects Seattle with Medina, is the longest floating bridge in the world!
+Full of Native American history and pioneering the future, Seattle is a fascinating place to be.
+Even though Seattle was not officially founded until 1851, it has been ever growing; being the fastest growing city of the decade!
 With many parks for the residents and woodsy neighborhoods, there has been a constant struggle with urban wildlife.

 Seattle still has many critters that interact in the urban environment and come into contact with it's residents.
 Some of the animals we have dealt with in Seattle have been from the smaller critters such as bats, rats and squirrels to the larger animals such as raccoons, otters and beavers.
 Please refer to the professionals at Critter Control of Seattle for advice or help.
 We handle the trapping, assessments and clean ups if need be for many wildlife issues.
 You could say we are the one-stop shop in pest control.